Bali Teacher Training

 Overview

-This is a non-residential teachers intensive for students who are familar with David's teachings and want to learn hatha yoga technology at a high standard.
-This is open to students from all hatha yoga lineages (Iyengar, Ashtanga, Vinyasa, Jivamukti, etc.) The course is a training for serious students, aspiring teachers, or teachers who want to advance their knowledge.
+This is open to 15 students from all hatha yoga lineages (Iyengar, Ashtanga, Vinyasa, Jivamukti, etc.) The course is a training for serious students, aspiring teachers, or teachers who want to advance their knowledge.
+This is a non-residential teachers intensive.

 If you want personal instruction from David on your practice in the Mysore class, check out his Mysore intensive in January.